West Nile Virus Fact Sheet

 Where is West Nile virus found?

-WNV has been found in Europe, Africa and Asia.
-In 1999, the virus was identified in the U.S. for the first time, in 2001 its presence was confirmed in Canada, and in 2003 some South American countries reported their first WNV cases.
+Europe, Africa and Asia have reported cases of WNV.
+In 1999, the virus was found in the U.S. for the first time.
+It was found in Canada in 2001.
+In 2003, some South American countries reported their first WNV cases.

 How is West Nile virus transmitted and spread?